Term · Generation-Skipping Transfer Tax Exemption

 GST Exemption

 GST Exemption is the federal lifetime exemption from the Generation-Skipping Transfer (GST) tax — a tax imposed on transfers to grandchildren or unrelated persons more than 37.5 years younger.
-The 2026 exemption is $13.99 million per person, scheduled to drop to roughly $7M after the TCJA sunset in 2026.
+The 2026 exemption is $15 million per person, made permanent by the 2025 One Big Beautiful Bill Act with no scheduled sunset.

 The GST tax was created to prevent wealthy families from avoiding estate tax across generations by transferring wealth directly to grandchildren rather than children.
 Without the GST tax, wealth could 'skip' a generation and thereby avoid one round of estate tax.
 The GST tax imposes the equivalent of an additional layer of estate tax on those skip transfers.